 - In a condition which reflects its age and price

 - Reasonably reliable

-Two more points to note are that a car must be roadworthy when you buy it (unless explicitly agreed that the vehicle is to be sold as scrap), and a car dealer cannot reduce the above legal rights by displaying a ‘sold as seen’ sign.
+Two more points to note are that a car must be roadworthy when you buy it, and a car dealer cannot reduce the above legal rights by displaying a ‘sold as seen’ sign.

 Buying a used car privately

 Although buying a car privately is almost always cheaper than buying the same car from a dealership, there is more risk involved as you have less consumer rights should the car turn out to be a dud.

 This is because privately sold cars need only be 'as described', which means the responsibility lies with the buyer to ensure it's fit for purpose - so take someone along who knows about cars before parting with any cash.